nickkjolsing/dockerMullvadVPN/README.md

 # mullvadVPN Docker container
-### Docker compose to create a container that allows for other containers to use a VPN connection provided by Mullvad.
+### Mullvad VPN container for docker.
+Example on how to setup Transmission with container at the bottom of the page.
 #### [Docker container that this relys on](https://github.com/yacht7/docker-openvpn-client)

 #